-Applicants will be assessed on:
+The individual track records of Chief Investigators will be assessed on:

-- academic and relevant clinical qualifications - research, clinical and industry experience, including demonstrated capacity to work in multidisciplinary teams - skills and experience directly related to the topic area(s) and methodology of the research project

-- track record in research and research impact, relative to opportunity - potential for the Chief Investigator to leverage this grant to gain research funding and fellowships from other funding bodies.
+- academic and relevant clinical qualifications - research, clinical and industry experience, including demonstrated capacity to work in multidisciplinary teams - skills and experience directly related to the topic area(s) and methodology of the research project. - track record in research and research impact, relative to opportunity. - potential for the Chief Investigator(s) to leverage this grant to gain research funding and fellowships from other funding bodies.